 The Christmas party is one of the biggest events of the year for Candlelighters, with all the children affected by childhood cancer, plus their siblings, invited to come and join in the festive fun.
-The opportunity to volunteer was met with a enthusiastic response with well over a dozen Walker Morris employees, including partners Jeremy Moore and Nick Cannon, plus some extra friends, family and spouses meeting at the Royal Armouries in Leeds to help make it the best Christmas party yet!
+The opportunity to volunteer was met with a enthusiastic response with well over a dozen Walker Morris employees, including partner Jeremy Moore, plus some extra friends, family and spouses meeting at the Royal Armouries in Leeds to help make it the best Christmas party yet!

 The Walker Morris team spent their Sunday building Santa’s grotto, sorting hundreds of presents, manning stalls ranging from the ‘Teddy Tombola’ to giant floor games, serving tasty treats and dressing up as some of the children’s favourite animated characters.
 With over 83 families in attendance, every hand was needed to ensure that the day was as fun and magical as possible and hopefully give any parents a chance to relax, with the Candlelighters’ travelling treatment bus stationed just outside, offering some much needed relaxation massages and other wellbeing treatments.